-- 188. Risk is evaluated against the objective of protecting the health and safety of people and the environment to determine the level of concern and, subsequently, the need for controls to mitigate or reduce risk.
-Risk evaluation may also aid consideration of whether the proposed dealings should be authorised, need further assessment, or require collection of additional information. - 189.
-Factors used to determine which risks need treatment may include: - risk criteria, - level of risk, - uncertainty associated with risk characterisation, and - interactions between substantive risks. - 190.
-Three risk scenarios were identified whereby the proposed dealings might give rise to harm to people or the environment.
+191. Risk is evaluated against the objective of protecting the health and safety of people and the environment to determine the level of concern and, subsequently, the need for controls to mitigate or reduce risk.
+Risk evaluation may also aid consideration of whether the proposed dealings should be authorised, need further assessment, or require collection of additional information.

+192. Factors used to determine which risks need treatment may include:

+- risk criteria,

+- level of risk,

+- uncertainty associated with risk characterisation, and

+- interactions between substantive risks.

+&lt;sup>2 A more detailed discussion is contained in the Regulator's Risk Analysis Framework available from the OGTR website or via Free call 1800 181 030.

+193. Three risk scenarios were identified whereby the proposed dealings might give rise to harm to people or the environment.
 This included consideration of whether people and animals can be exposed to the GMO while conducting the dealings or in the environment and whether there is a potential for recombination of the GMO with other CPV-2 strains.
-The potential effects of releasing the GMO into the environment was also considered. - 191.
-A risk is substantive only when the risk scenario may, because of gene technology, have some chance of causing harm.
-Risk scenarios that do not lead to harm, or could not reasonably occur, do not represent an identified risk and do not advance in the risk assessment process. - 192.
-In the context of the range of measures already in place, including the operating guidelines and requirements of the other regulatory agencies, and considering both the short and long term, one of these scenarios was identified as representing a substantive risk requiring further assessment.
+The potential effects of releasing the GMO into the environment was also considered.

+194. A risk is substantive only when the risk scenario may, because of gene technology, have some chance of causing harm.
+Risk scenarios that do not lead to harm, or could not reasonably occur, do not represent an identified risk and do not advance in the risk assessment process.

-Chapter 2 Risk assessment 30
+195. In the context of the range of measures already in place, including the operating guidelines and requirements of the other regulatory agencies, and considering both the short and long term, one of these scenarios was identified as representing a substantive risk requiring further assessment.

-- 193. The likelihood and consequences of the substantive risk was characterised (Chapter 2, Section 3), and the level of risk estimated using the Risk Estimate Matrix, as described in the Regulator's Risk Analysis Framework 2013 (see Chapter 2, Section 1). - 194.
-The risk due to recombination of GMO with other CPV-2 strains, with the potential for transmission of recombinant CPV-2 to other susceptible animal species resulting in disease was estimated as posing a negligible risk to the environment.
-Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment3. - 195.
-Control measures are likely to be imposed by the APVMA during the registration process to manage those risks.
+196. The likelihood and consequences of the substantive risk was characterised (Chapter 2, Section 3), and the level of risk estimated using the Risk Estimate Matrix, as described in the Regulator's Risk Analysis Framework 2013 (see Chapter 2, Section 1).

+197. The risk due to recombination of GMO with other CPV-2 strains, with the potential for transmission of recombinant CPV-2 to other susceptible animal species resulting in disease was estimated as posing a negligible risk to the environment.
+Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment.

+198. Control measures are likely to be imposed by the APVMA during the registration process to manage those risks.
 Control measures for administration of other live attenuated CPV-2 vaccines are currently imposed under other APVMA registrations.
 However, since this product is yet to be registered with the APVMA, additional measures to maintain critical elements of the risk context are considered in Chapter 3